 - After Changing ISP Settings: To gauge the impact of changes like router resets or firmware updates.

-Where To Test My Ping?
+How To Test My Ping?

 Why is Testing Ping Important?